kotelnikov/mgos_telegram/README.md

 ## TGB.update(), TGB.update_js()

-Use this methods to update certain messages.
-You can send the update as simple text message or you can also update message by using native Telegram bot API for [editMessageText](https://core.telegram.org/bots/api#editmessagetext) method.
+Use these methods to update certain messages.
+You can send the update as simple text message, or you can also update message by using native Telegram bot API for [editMessageText](https://core.telegram.org/bots/api#editmessagetext) method.

 ```js
 TGB.update(chat_id, message_id, text);